Science says well-rested couples fight less and love more

 According to Dr. Walfish, “Feeling tired can interfere with the quantity, frequency, and quality of sex for couples.
 He or she may fail to reach orgasm because of exhaustion.
 And one partner may fade before each reaches their pleasure zone.”

 People are not going to bed happy in homes around the country and it’s all because of a lack of sleep!
 It’s worth remembering that sex plays an important role in maintaining a sense of belonging and closeness in relationships.
 Smart twosomes can make small changes to ensure their sex lives stay vibrant and satisfying.
-They could include: cutting back on the amount of television watched, shifting to an earlier bedtime, banishing the use electronics from your bed and setting regular dates for intimacy.
+They could include: cutting back on the amount of television watched, shifting to an earlier bedtime, banishing the use of electronics from your bed and setting regular dates for intimacy.

 And the big one, of course, is to treat sleep as a priority for the role it plays in your health and in your relationship.
 May you live – and sleep – in bliss!